HildoBijl/stepwise/shared/edu/skills/README.md

 # The Step-Wise skill tree

-ToDo: this ReadMe needs to be updated after the latest skill tracking toolbox update.

 The fundamental idea behind Step-Wise is the skill tree.
 It shows the relationships between skills.
 To see how this works, examine the following example skills:

 - **Determine operation order (skill `A`):** determine what comes first, addition or multiplication (and similarly for other operations).